franzliedke/studio/README.md

 This will clone the given Git repository to the `bar` directory and install its dependencies.

+### Remove a package

+Sometimes you want to throw away a package.
+You can do so with the `scrap` command, passing a path for a Studio-managed package:

+    studio scrap foo

+Don't worry - you'll be asked for a confirmation first.

 ## Contributing

 Feel free to send pull requests or create issues if you come across problems or have great ideas.